Karoqnq/bite_spring2024_is/h2-should-tero-wear-a-helmet.md

 -	Many different threat modelling techniques (PASTA, STRIDE, OCTAVE etc.), no right or wrong but most follow the same four key questions.

 -	Broken down into basic steps: Application decomposition, threat identification and ranking, mitigations, and review and validation.

+### b) Security hygiene.
+What basic security practices should everyone follow?
+Are there some security hygiene practicies that you consider useful, but might be above an average Joe?